AdobeDocs/analytics.en/help/implement/vars/functions/tl-method.md

 ### Make link tracking calls within a custom function

-You can consolidate link tracking code into a self-contained JavaScript function defined on the page or in a linked JavaScript file.
-Calls can then be made in the onClick function of each link.
+You can consolidate link tracking code into a self-contained JavaScript function.
+Calls can then be made in the `onClick` function of each link.
 Set the following in a JavaScript file:

 ```JavaScript
 function trackClickInteraction(name){